< < Back to Blog

 Traditional concrete pier systems are at risk of succumbing to the weight of your home.
 This is because standard installation practices use a rectangular jacking block, which doesn’t equally distribute the weight of the top cap cylinders.
 Extra stress is put on the jacking block – the weakest point in the structure – eventually leading to cracking or tilting.

 This problem is avoidable, however.
-Douglas Foundation Solutions has developed a proprietary jacking block configuration that eliminates extra strain, properly distributing the weight down into the concrete pier.
+Douglas Foundation Repair has developed a proprietary jacking block configuration that eliminates extra strain, properly distributing the weight down into the concrete pier.
 Our solution achieves a 40% increase in support and wards off the need for future repairs.

 Expense